Oluwaseyiidris/SQL-Automation-for-Data-Management-and-Cleaning/README.md

 ---
 SQL: For data extraction, transformation, and loading into the database.

-Database Management System: PostgreSQL to host and manage the dataset.
+Database Management System: MYSQL to host and manage the dataset.

-Programming Languages: SQL for data processing and scripting.
+Programming Languages: SQL for data processing and automation.

 **Insights**
 ---